ucsb-cs56/w20/_lab/lab07.md

 * <tt>{{page.labnum}}-githubid</tt>.

-We are making the repo public so that we can set up Travis-CI; the free tier requires the repo to be public.
+<s>We are making the repo public so that we can set up Travis-CI; the
+free tier requires the repo to be public.</s>

+No, just kidding!
+Now that we are using GitHub Actions as our CI system instead of Travis-CI, all our repos can be private.

 ## Step 2.
 Add remote for starter code